markusstraub/radlobby/oneways/README.md

 OSM_CONFIG_FILE=osmconf_custom.ini ogr2ogr -f GPKG output.gpkg input.osm.pbf
 ```

-The following steps are done in QGIS.
+4. Download the [OGD cycling infrastructure](https://www.data.gv.at/katalog/dataset/5e6175cd-dc44-4b32-a64a-1ac4239a6e4a) for Vienna.

-### Basic Preparations
+## Basic Preparations

 1. Load the district boundaries and `Reproject` to EPSG:31256
 2. Load the *lines* layer of the OSM file